-Back on October 12th following our sold-out date in February this year, our Advanced Impact and influence course is a must attend for anyone who wants to improve any aspect of the way they communicate.
+Following our sold out event in February, we are running again our Advanced Impact and influence course.
+It is a must attend for anyone who wants to improve any aspect of the way they communicate.
 Delivered by the excellent Russell Wardrop from training firm Kissing with Confidence, the day will cover four key areas:

 - The Key Emotional Intelligence Skills of Star Performers

 - The Art of Influence: Factors at Play

 - The Four Stages of the Business Development Meeting

 Larissa Morrish, Head of Procurement at the University of Lancaster attended last time and said of the day “All killer, no filler.
 One of those courses which is a lightbulb moment.
 Made me reflect on my own delivery style and provided practical tips on how to move from ‘OK’ to ‘great’.”

 Chris Philpott, Head of Procurement at the University of East London also commented, saying “I thought the day was first class.
 The trainer took it along at just the right pace and although there was a lot to take in, it never felt rushed.
 He had an excellent, engaging style and got the balance between practical role play and theory spot on”